TheRedBrain/rpg-inventory/README.md

 When "civilisation_status_effect_identifier" is a valid status effect identifier and the player has that status effect items can be put into or removed from equipment slots, regardless of the gamerule "canChangeEquipment".

 When "wilderness_status_effect_identifier" is a valid status effect identifier and the player has that status effect items can not be put into or removed from equipment slots, regardless of the gamerule "canChangeEquipment".

+When the gamerule "destroyDroppedItemsOnDeath" is true and the vanilla gamerule "keepInventory" is false, the items in the players inventory are not dropped when they die.
+They are destroyed instead.

+When "keep_inventory_status_effect_identifier" is a valid status effect identifier, that status effect is applied when an item in the "keeps_inventory_on_death" item tag is equipped (in an equipment, trinket or the offhand slot).
+When the player dies while having that status effect, all equipped items in the "keeps_inventory_on_death" item tag are destroyed.
+The rest of the inventory is kept, regardless of game rules and stuff like "Curse of Vanishing".

 This mod also provides an API for trinket items which are rendered on the player model.